kumbulanit/t-sql/sql trainning/untitled/Module 4/Module4_Exercises.md

 - Number of employees with this skill
 - Average years of experience across employees
 - Percentage of skilled employees who are certified
-- Average salary of employees with this skill
+- Average BaseSalary of employees with this skill
 - Skills gap indicator (high demand, low internal supply)
 - Only include skills where at least one employee is certified